 Ferguson continued: “I spent my entire first pregnancy alone; when Beatrice was born, Andrew got 10 days of shore leave, and when he left I cried, they all said: ‘Grow up and get a grip.’
 So don’t let them tell you what to feel, how to do things, who you are.
 Be yourself.”

-After her divorce — and despite the negative press she received because of it — the producer worked hard to forge her own path.
-She penned children’s books, became a Today correspondent and landed a Weight Watchers deal, in addition to her other notable charity work.
-In June 2011, she got vulnerable about her struggles in a six-episode series titled Finding Sarah, which featured her trek through Canada’s Arctic region.
+Following the divorce, the producer worked hard to forge her own path.
+Over the years, she has penned children’s books, worked as a Today correspondent and landed a Weight Watchers deal in addition to her other notable charity work.

-Scroll down for a look back at the duchess’ ups and downs as part of the royal family:
+Scroll down for a look back at Ferguson’s ups and downs as part of the royal family: